 An alternative is to use the camera hardware button.
-Like every hardware button other than the Home button, we can find out when the camera button is clicked via onKeyDown():
+Like every hardware button other than the HOME button, we can find out when the camera button is clicked via onKeyDown():

 '''

 @Override

 public boolean onKeyDown(int keyCode, KeyEvent event) {

 if (keyCode==KeyEvent.KEYCODE_CAMERA ||

 keyCode==KeyEvent.KEYCODE_SEARCH) {

-takePicture();
+if (inPreview) {

+camera.takePicture(null, null, photoCallback);

+inPreview=false;

+}

 return(true);

 }

-return(super.onKeyDown(keyCode, event));

-}

 '''

-Since the HTC Magic does not have a hardware camera button, we also watch for KEYCODE\SEARCH for the dedicated search key, which is in the upper-right portion of the Magic's face when the device is held in landscape mode.
+Since many devices do not have a hardware camera button, we also watch for KEYCODE_SEARCH for the dedicated search key, which is available on all compatible Android phones (but not tablets) as of the time of this writing.
 You could similarly watch for a D-pad center button click or whatever you wish.
+Given that tablets will not necessarily have hardware buttons, an onscreen button is a better choice.